Now available in a brand-new revised edition from Shadowpaw Press

 “The Link.
 One of the boys has died.”

 Amarynth felt a cold hand on her heart.
-Which one? she thought.
+Which one?
 “But that means—”

 “I have to Sing him.”
 Her grandfather suddenly looked very old to her, old and weary.
 “I have to face the Beast.”